Kohat: Dam

 Kohat has a dam called Tanda Dam located on Tanda Lake, which is a protected site under the Ramsar Convention.
-Completed in 1967, it was included as a Ramsar site on July 23, 1976.
+Completed in 1967, it was included as a Ramsar site on 23 July 1976.

 Parks

 Tanda Wildlife Park

 Tanda Wildlife Park is located near Kohat city.
-The total area of the park is 2800 acres (11 km²), consisting of Tanda reservoir and its catchments in Kohat.
+The total area of the park is 2800 acres (11 km^{2}), consisting of Tanda reservoir and its catchments in Kohat.
 This is the largest wildlife park of Khyber Pakhtunkhwa.
 Its wonderfully rich and varied landscape supports a range of mammals and birds, both migratory and indigenous, as well as a few reptiles.
 Kohat is famous for guava.

 The park is bounded by three different villages, Bar, Kaghazi, and Tanda Banda.
 The park is approachable by Hangu-kaghazi gravel road, shahpur-Bar road which is 18 km from Kohat.

 The local people do not have any right of grazing, lopping or firewood collection as the ownership lies with the provincial government.
 The park area falls in the natural habitat of urial and chinkara, and also provides suitable habitat to hog deer.
 The urial is associated with scrub forest of Olea species and Accassia species.
 Urial were once abundant in the area but due to continuous habitat destruction these were disappeared from the area in the near past.
 The natural habitat of urial and chinkara lies in close proximity of human habitation.